Introduction

 Failing to Consider Pot Odds: Ignoring pot odds is a common mistake in poker, especially when playing High-Card hands.
 Players may call bets or raises with High-Card hands without considering whether the potential payout justifies the risk.

-Tip: If the pot odds suggest that continuing is profitable, go ahead.
+Tip: If the pot odds suggest continuing is profitable, go ahead.
 Otherwise, it is best to fold and wait for a better opportunity.

 Becoming Predictable: Some players become too predictable when playing High Card hands, always betting when they have High Cards and checking when they don't.
 This makes it easy for opponents to exploit their tendencies and adjust their strategy accordingly.